Pearl Harbor Naval Shipyard Hosts Rear Adm. Brad Collins

-Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility Non-Nuclear Director, Rusty Matsumoto, Commander Capt.
-Ryan McCrillis and Nuclear Engineering and Planning Manager John Ornellas provide a machine shop tour to Commander, Navy Region Hawaii Rear Adm.
-Brad Collins (center), Sept.
+From left, Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility Nuclear Engineering and Planning Manager John Ornellas, Structural and Fabrication Superintendent Ronald Vicens III, and Commander Capt.
+Ryan McCrillis provide a shop tour to Commander, Navy Region Hawaii Rear Adm.
+Brad Collins (right), Sept.
 8, 2025.
 Collins took command of Navy Region Hawaii in August and this was his first visit to the shipyard on Joint Base Pearl Harbor-Hickam.
 PHNSY & IMF’s mission is to keep the Navy’s fleet “Fit to Fight" by repairing, maintaining, and modernizing the Navy's fast-attack submarines and surface ships.
 Strategically located in the heart of the Pacific, it is the most comprehensive fleet repair and maintenance facility between the U.S. West Coast and the Far East.
 (U.S. Navy photo by Claudia LaMantia)

 |Date Taken: